microsoft/aks-ingress-contour-cert-manager-lets-encrypt/README.md

     ```

 - Check the https endpoint
-  - You may need to retry due to the acme handshake
+  - You may need to retry due to the acme handshake, this can take up to a minute
   - Result should be 200
     - 0123456789ABCDEF0